Fire-Dragon-DoL/fried-test/README.md

 # Fried::Test

-This gem provides a small text executable named `friest` which is just a wrapper around `minitest/autorun`.
+This gem provides a small executable named `friest` which is just an opinionated wrapper around `minitest/autorun`.
 You can run `friest` and it will run the test suite automatically for any test found in the directory `test` with any file ending with `_test.rb`.

 ## Philosophy